Gravity as the Source of Curvature, not curvature as the source of gravity

 **Gravity First, Geometry Second:

-How This Idea Fits the PEI Gravity Framework**
+How This Idea Fits the PRI Gravity Framework**

-At the Paudelian Economics Institute (PEI), our work on gravity follows a single guiding principle:
+At the Paudelian Research Institute (PRI), our work on gravity follows a single guiding principle:

 Start with what acts.